-- Make big batches of rice and freeze in meal size portions to use later when preparing quick meals.
+- Make big batches of rice and freeze in meal size portions.
+Nice for later when preparing quick meals.
 When freezing individual sized portions, add leftover veggies, meats and sauces for hassle free & cheap work lunches.

-- Drop large spoonfuls of whipped cream on a wax paper lined cookie sheet and freeze.
-Once frozen individually, store them in a freezer bag.
-You can use these on desserts and hot beverages like hot chocolate and coffee (just let them thaw a bit first).
-These don’t store long though, use within two weeks.
+- Drop large spoonfuls of extra whipped cream on a wax paper lined cookie sheet and freeze.
+Once frozen individually, store them in a ziploc bag.
+You can top these on desserts and hot beverages like hot chocolate and coffee (just let them thaw slightly first).
+These don’t store long though, only about two weeks.

 - Did you make too much tea?
 You can freeze it in ice cube trays with a mint leaf or a curl of lemon zest–even a slice of lemon.
-Use the frozen cubes to chill and flavor iced tea when serving.
+The cubes are nice to chill and flavor iced tea when serving.
 Great for large batches or individual servings.

-- Have eggs that need to be used up before they expire?
-Eggs can be frozen whole or separated in amounts usually needed.
+- Have eggs that are about to expire soon?
+They can be frozen whole or separated in amounts usually needed.
 For example: If you make your own mayonnaise, freeze in containers the number of eggs yolks you normally use per batch.
 In another container, the whites.
 See this page for all the details.

-- Once a fresh banana is too ripe to eat don’t throw it out, you can freeze it in a number of ways, see this page .
+- Once a fresh banana is too ripe to eat don’t throw it out, you can freeze it in a number of ways, instructions are here .

 - When needing just the broccoli florets, save the uncooked stems, wash well and chop finely.
 Store in an airtight container and refrigerate.
 Add the stem bits to salads and cooked dishes like rice or scrambled eggs.
 This not only helps prevent waste, it also adds a little health boost to your dishes.

-- Freeze wine in icecube trays, then remove and seal in freezer bags.
-Freeze these until you need wine for cooking, removing wine cubes from the bag as needed.
+- Freeze leftover wine in icecube trays, then remove and seal in bags.
+These will keep until you need wine for cooking, removing wine cubes from the bag as needed.
 First measure the wine as you fill your first cube so you know how much each cube holds.
 Or if you find you mainly cook with full tablespoons of wine for most sauces and dishes, you can measure 1 tablespoon amount in each cube.

-- If you have part of a bell pepper left over from a recipe and no other immediate use for it, just slice it into strips or dice (whichever you prefer), seal in a freezer bag and freeze.
-You can also freeze whole bell peppers, see Freezing Bell Peppers & More .
+- If you have part of a bell pepper left over from a recipe and no other immediate need for it, just slice it into strips or dice (whichever you prefer), seal in a ziploc bag and freeze.
+You can also freeze whole bell peppers, see this page .